 Late submission, points-based.
 One point per missed quarterly update.
 At four points (the quarterly-filer threshold), a £200 fixed penalty applies, and each further late submission while at threshold triggers another £200.
 Points reset after 24 months of full compliance.
 The EoPS and final declaration are annual obligations on a separate two-point points cycle.
 The system is more forgiving than the old per-return £100 penalty (you have a four-point buffer per cycle) but more punitive at the threshold (£200 per late submission rather than £100).

 Late payment, Spring Statement 2025 accelerated schedule.
-The unpaid-tax penalty cascade for MTD ITSA filers from 6 April 2026 is 3% of the unpaid tax from day 15 after the payment due date, a further 3% from day 30, then 10% per annum from day 31.
-The Spring Statement 2025 reform both doubled the percentages and accelerated the day-triggers (the legacy schedule was 2% / 2% / 4% on 31 / 46 / 91 day-triggers; that legacy schedule continues for VAT and for non-MTD income tax).
-The change is significant: a landlord with a £20,000 unpaid liability that runs 60 days late accrues £1,200 of fixed-percentage penalties (3% + 3% = 6%) plus a £329 daily-accruing penalty (10% per annum on £20,000 for 30 days), compared with £400 under the legacy 2%/2% schedule.
+As an MTD ITSA filer, your unpaid-tax penalty cascade from 6 April 2026 is 3% of the unpaid tax from day 15 after the payment due date, a further 3% from day 30, then 10% per annum from day 31.
+The Spring Statement 2025 reform both doubled the percentages and accelerated the day-triggers (the legacy schedule was 2% / 2% / 4% on 31 / 46 / 91 day-triggers, and that legacy schedule continues for VAT and for non-MTD income tax).
+The difference is real.
+A £20,000 liability that runs 60 days late costs you £1,200 of fixed-percentage penalties (3% + 3% = 6%) plus a £329 daily-accruing penalty (10% per annum on £20,000 for 30 days), against £400 under the legacy 2%/2% schedule.

-What this means for a typical landlord
+What does this actually look like for a typical landlord?

-• Gross rent: roughly £52,000 to £80,000 across three flats, depending on location and market.
+• Gross rent: roughly £52,000 to £80,000 across the three flats, depending on location and market.
 In scope from April 2026 (almost certainly) or April 2027 (worst case).

 • Software: pick a landlord-specific product or set up Excel-plus-bridging.
-Cost £5 to £15 per month for single-let, £15 to £30 per month for a small portfolio.
+Cost £5 to £15 per month for a single-let, £15 to £30 per month for a small portfolio.

 • Late 2025 to early 2026 (£50,000 cohort).
 HMRC outreach letters arrive based on the 2024/25 reference-year test.
 Confirm your figures, pick software, set up bookkeeping discipline.